How To Use Nettle To Promote Hair Health

 3. Rosemary-Nettle Anti-Dandruff Rinse

 Rosemary extracts can easily penetrate the scalp to treat dry scalp and dandruff (6).
-When combined with apple cider vinegar and nettle leaves, it is said to effectively maintain hair and scalp health.
+A herbal hair rinse made by combining rosemary with apple cider vinegar and nettle is said to effectively maintain hair and scalp health.
+Try out its recipe given below.

 You Will Need